-The Uttarayani fair is an amalgamation of culture and fun to entertain the audience of the fair.
-It is also an important way of communicating to a large population and thus political workers often use it to convey messages to people.
-It is one of the biggest fairs organised in Bageshwar District of Uttarakhand.
-It is observed on Makar Sankranti Festival that is held on the 14th of January every year.
-It is celebrated in both the regions Kumaon and Garhwal of Uttarakhand.
+The Uttarayani Fair is an amalgamation of culture and fun that enthralls the audience to the core.
+It is also an important way of communication to a large population and thus political workers often use this Fair’s platform to convey their messages to the people.

-Known as one of the most popular fairs in India.
-It started in Bageshwar but now has spread in various cities in and out of Uttarakhand.
-The festival is an opportunity for the locals to showcase their culture, heritage, dance and music.
+Known as one of the most popular fairs in India, Uttarayani Fair started in Bageshwar but now has spread in various cities in and out of Uttarakhand.
+The festival is an opportunity for the locals to showcase their culture, heritage, dance, and music.

-By Air.
 The nearest airport is the Pantnagar Airport which is located in the Kumaon Region.
 From there you will either have to catch a taxi or get some other means of transportation to reach your destination.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
+Click here.